metal-crow/Dark-Souls-PvP-AI/README.md

     * usually tell how they attack by how long it's been since they last attacked

 ## TODO
-rolling in and out of cb wirlwind. ai rolls normally, but someitmes towards and sometimes away

   * **TOP Priority**
     * more advanced backstab tactics instead of only take available.